d13r/laravel-breadcrumbs/README.md

 The `$breadcrumb->url` value will be `null`.

-The default Twitter Bootstrap templates provided render this with a CSS class of "active", the same as the last breadcrumb, because otherwise they default to black text not grey which doesn't look right.
+The default Bootstrap templates provided render this with a CSS class of "active", the same as the last breadcrumb, because otherwise they default to black text not grey which doesn't look right.

 ### Custom data